Machy8/Macdom/README.md

 #Macdom
-HTML and template preprocessor.
+HTML preprocessor.

 For more information see [WIKI](https://github.com/Machy8/Macdom/wiki)

 ##Requirements

 - php 5.3+
-- If you are using Nette Framework: Nette v2.3 or newer.
+- If you are using Nette Framework - v2.3+

 ##Installation
 1 - Download the Macdom using composer: